Working with Signals

 and .set()

-(or the plain function-call forms!) are much nicer syntax.
+are nicer syntax.

 For example, consider a signal that holds a Vec<String>